Hellisotherpeople/DebateSum/README.md

 The dataset is distributed as csv files.

+A search engine over DebateSum (as well as some additional evidence not included in DebateSum) is available as (debate.cards)[http://debate.cards/].
+It's very good quality and allows for the evidence to be viewed in the format that debaters use.

 # Data

 DebateSum consists of **187328** debate documents, arguements (abstractive summaries), extractive summaries, citations, and associated metadata organized by topic-year.
+This data is ready for analysis by NLP systems.

 ## Download
 All data is accesable in a parsed format organized by topic year [here](https://mega.nz/folder/ZdQGmK6b#-0hoBWc5fLYuxQuH25feXg)